^

 Treatment depends on the degree of obstruction:

-• partial obstruction is allowed by intubation of the tear system with a silicone tube or stent if the tube or stent is easy.
+• Partial obstruction is resolved by intubation of the lacrimal drainage system with a silicone tube or stent if the tube or stent passes easily.
 If difficulties arise during intubation, dacryocystorhinostomy is performed.
-In some cases balloon dilatation is used.
+In some cases, balloon dilation is used.

 Principles of lacrimal duct surgery